Introducing Telstra’s Entertainment Range

 Telstra were, to a degree, caught napping.
 Telstra were not making the most of their entertainment options, despite a long running expertise advantage, having part managed Foxtel for so long.
 Optus’ announcement of the EPL rights they have acquired stole the headlines and brought content as a differentiator to the fore.
 It’s a major reason Telstra have had to react in the way they have and provide their customers Entertainment options.

 - Being forced to share their network:

 As you may have seen in recent news, Telstra are under pressure from the regulator to share their network with Optus ad Vodafone.
 It’s early days in the analysis and, for now, all sides are weighing their positions and making statements.
 But it’s a very real possibility that Telstra will be forced to open up it’s network of towers across Australia’s most remote areas.
-This would be yet another massive change for the industry, the scope of which, we have covered in recent articles.
 Some people even think it might be a good, if outlandish idea.
 But consider how Telstra would differentiate themselves and their phone plans, in a market where Optus and Vodafone had access to their bush coverage.
 No longer could Telstra charge a premium for their bigger network footprint – they wouldn’t have one.
 They would have to have a different way of demonstrating their value.
 Entertainment content might be one way to maintain their price premium and pushes Telstra towards it as a core part of their service.

 How to decide whether Telstra entertainment is right for you

 It’s not hard.
 The core question to consider when you are weighing up whether Telstra’s entertainment options might be right for you, are to consider whether you like the content on offer and the cost of that content.
 We discuss the multiple tiers of this system below.
 Broadly, the more you spend, the more entertainment / content you’ll get access too from Telstra.
 No surprise there.